-From the essential daiquiris to mai tais to mojitos, we’ve got everything you need to know about cocktails with rum.
+From the essential daiquiris to mai tais to mojitos, we have everything you need to know about cocktails with rum.

-Before we jump into cocktail recipes, let’s get cover the basics about rum.
+Before we jump into cocktail recipes, let’s cover the basics about rum.
 Rum is a liquor distilled from sugarcane products, usually molasses.
-In the 17th century in the Caribbean, someone discovered that molasses, the left over by-product of processing sugarcane, could be fermented into alcohol.
+In the Caribbean during the 17th century, someone discovered that molasses, the left over by-product of processing sugarcane, could be fermented into alcohol.
 While highly refined processes create today’s modern rums, the basic flavor profile of rum of sweet, richly toasted sugar has remained the same.

 Know your rums

-There are quite a few different types of rums, each with a unique flavor profile, so let’s get to know them.
+There are quite a few varieties rums, each with a unique flavor profile, so let’s get to know them.

-Also known as white or silver rum, you’ll see this rum most commonly.
-An extra filtrations step removes any impurities from these rums before bottling for a light, clean flavor.
+Also known as white or silver rum, light rum is the variety you will encounter most often.
+An extra filtration step removes any impurities from these rums before bottling for a light, clean flavor.

 Gold or amber rum

-These are typically aged in charred, wooden barrels, which results in the darker color of the rum.
-Sometimes, distillers use extra dark molasses to produce these dark rums, which results in a rich syrupy body.
+A distiller typically ages dark rums in charred, wooden barrels in order to produce the darker color of this rum.
+Often, they use extra dark molasses to produce the rich syrupy body of dark rums.

-Flavored rums have grown in popularity.
+Flavored rums have grown in popularity over the past few years.
 The method of flavoring rums with unique spices adds an extra kick of flavor and complexity.
-You’ll find hints of spice from pepper to cinnamon to anise and more.
+You’ll encounter hints of spice from pepper to cinnamon to anise and more.

-This style of rum is loved by spirit connoisseurs across the world although it is still gaining popularity in the U.S. So what is it exactly?
+Spirit connoisseurs across the world love rhum agricole.
+The United States favor for this type of rum has grown in recent year.
+So what is this variant exactly?
 Only rum produced from the fresh-pressed juice of sugar cane qualifies as rhum agricole.
 Without the added by-product of molasses, the flavor profile of rhum agricole is often earthy, herbal, and with sweeter, fruitier flavors.
 A splash of this adds delicious complexity to any of your rum cocktails.
 If you’re interested in trying it for yourself, you can get a bottle delivered!

 Classic Rum Cocktail Recipes

-Now that you know your rums, we’re ready to get into some of our favorite rum cocktail recipes.
+Now that you are a rum expert, we’re eager to share some of our favorite rum cocktail recipes.
 Both rum aficionados and beginners alike can enjoy these recipes.
-Add these must-haves to your home bar repertoire.
+Add these must-haves to your home bar repertoire!

-Although there are many variations of the daiquiri out there, the classic recipe is simple and only uses three ingredients: 2 oz rum, 3/4 oz simple syrup, and 3/4 oz lime juice.
-Just combine all ingredients in a shaker filled with ice, shake until chilled, and strain into a martini or coupe glass.
+Although there are many variations of the daiquiri, the classic recipe only uses three ingredients: 2 oz rum, 3/4 oz simple syrup, and 3/4 oz lime juice.
+Simply combine all ingredients in a shaker filled with ice, shake until chilled, and strain into a martini or coupe glass.
 Get the recipe.

-A refreshing classic that’s also incredibly easy to make.
-You can easily make this as a single serving or as a pitcher for larger groups, so it is a staple for hot summer days.
+A mojito is a refreshing classic that’s also incredibly easy to make.
+In fact, you can easily make this drink as a single serving or as a pitcher for larger groups.
+Therefore, is a staple for hot summer days.
 Get the recipe.

 Dark and Stormy

-This recipe originates from the Royal Naval Officer’s Club in London.
-Supposedly, a sailor named it after commenting that the color of dark rum and ginger beer was the color of a cloud only a fool or dead man would sail under.
-Get the recipe.
+This dark and stormy recipe originates from the Royal Naval Officer’s Club in London.
+As the story goes, a sailor named it after commenting that the color of dark rum and ginger beer was the color of a cloud only a fool or dead man would sail under.
+Get the delicious recipe here.

 Winter Cocktails with Rum

-Now that we’ve got a few essentials down, here are some deliciously cozy winter cocktails with rum to keep you warm on chilly days.
+Now that you are an expert on the classic rum cocktails, here are some deliciously cozy winter rum cocktails to keep you warm on chilly days.

 Hot Buttered Rum

-A deliciously warming treat for the holidays.
-This perfect blend of spices, brown sugar, and rum.
-Although butter might seem like an unusual ingredient for a cocktail, a pat of butter adds just the right amount of richness to this drink.
-Once you’ve tried it, we’re sure that you’ll love it.
+A hot buttered rum is a deliciously warming treat for the holidays.
+The drink boasts a perfect blend of spices, brown sugar, and rum.
+Although butter might seem like an unusual ingredient for a cocktail, it adds just the right amount of richness to this drink.
+Once you’ve tried it, we’re sure that you will be obsessed!
 Get the recipe.

-A delicious twist on the classic sidecar with the perfect balance of sweet and sour flavors.
-This is the perfect drink to savor when you’re in the mood for enjoying something that’s not too sweet.
+A rum sidecar is a delicious twist on the classic sidecar with the perfect balance of sweet and sour flavors.
+Therefore, this is the perfect drink to savor when you’re in the mood for enjoying something that’s not too sweet.
 Get the recipe.

 Apple Cider Mojito

-An irresistible blend of the seasons best flavors.
-Opt for light rum for a clean, lighter addition to your cocktail.
+An irresistible blend of the season’s best flavors are in an apple cider mojito.
+Opt for light rum for a clean, airy addition to your cocktail.
 Plus, the addition of mint cuts the sweetness of the apple cider for a perfectly balanced refreshing sip.
 Get the recipe.

 Summer Cocktails with Rum

 Although winter rum cocktails are delicious, rum really shines on hot summer days.
-Here are three of our go-to summer cocktails.
+Therefore, we have provided you with our go-to summer cocktails.

 Long Island Iced Tea

-This notorious drink may get a bad rap, but the actual recipe when made with the right quantities of each spirit, is delicious – although it does pack a punch!
-This drink actually contains no tea, but is usually ice-tea colored, hence the name.
-Get the recipe.
+This notorious drink may get a bad rap, but the actual recipe, when made with the right quantities of each spirit, is delicious .
+Be wary, it does pack a punch!
+Contrary to popular belief, this drink actually contains no tea, but is usually ice-tea colored, hence the name.

 Sparkling Rum Punch

-A bubbly take on a classic rum punch.
-A splash of club soda cuts the sweetness of this Caribbean inspired cocktail, and makes it a light, refreshing drink to sip on hot summer days.
+A sparkling rum punch is a bubbly take on a classic rum punch.
+A splash of club soda cuts the sweetness of this Caribbean inspired cocktail, and makes it a light, refreshing drink to sip during hot summer days.
 Get the recipe.

 Tropical Cocktails with Rum

 If you’re really getting into the spirit of summer and rum, we’ve got the perfect tropical cocktails for you.
-Transport yourself to white, sandy beaches and warm, tropical breezes with these delicious sips.
-These cocktails are heavy on fruit, which usually overpowers the taste of alcohol.
+Transport yourself to white, sandy beaches and breathe in warm, tropical breezes with these delicious sips.
+These cocktails are heavy on fruit, which tends to overpower the taste of alcohol.
 In short, they can be dangerously delicious.
 What we love about tropical cocktails is that you can easily customize them with different exotic fruits and tweak them to your own preference.
-So enough about them, here are a few of our favorite classic tropical cocktail recipes.
+Here are a few of our favorite classic tropical cocktail recipes.

-Now that you’ve got a list of rum cocktails to sip your way through, why not order a bottle for yourself and shake up some delicious drinks.
+Now that you’ve received a list of rum cocktails to sip your way through, why not order a bottle for yourself and shake up some delicious drinks.

-If you’re interested in more, here’s everything you need to know about cocktails with tequila.
+If you’re interested in more delicious cocktails, here’s everything you need to know about cocktails with tequila.